gabeklein/expressive-mvc/README.md

 ### Glossary

 The following is a crash-course to help get you up to speed.<br/>
-To that end, here's some library jargon which will be good to know.
+Here's some library jargon which will be good to know.

  - **Model**: Any class you'll write extending `Model`.
-Your definition for a type of controller.
+Your definition for a type of state.
- - **Controller**: An instance of your model, usable wherever you need it.
+ - **Controller**: An instance of your model, containing its state and behavior.
- - **State**: The state belonging to a controller; values on instance, defined by model.
+ - **State**: The state belonging to a controller; values on instance as defined by model.
  - **Subscriber**: A hook, or otherwise special callback, responding to updates.
- - **View**: A function-component which may be mounted and accept hooks.
+ - **View**: A function-component which can accept hooks, to contain some controller.
  - **Element**: Instance of a component/view, actively mounted with its own state and lifecycle.

 <br/>

-Let's-a go :clap:
+OK, let's go :clap:
 <br/><br/>

 <h2 id="concept-simple">Simplest use-case</h2>